The Commissioner’s Fund 2022/23

 After you submit your Grant Application form you will receive an email confirming that we have received it.
-We will do a basic check to see if you have submitted all the information we need and if your organisation is suitable for our funding and meets our minimum standards for grant making.
+We will do a basic check to see if you have submitted all the information we need; if your organisation is suitable for our funding and meets our minimum standards for making a grant.

-You will then be contacted by email if we have any clarification questions in relation to the application you have submitted.
-Once we have received any additional information requested, we will then send your application to the relevant Priority Leads, Police Inspectors and any relevant experts within the organisation for their feedback and funding recommendation.
+Should we need clarification in relation to the application you have submitted, we will contact you by email if.
+Once we have received any additional information requested, we will send your application to the relevant Police Inspectors and any experts within the organisation for their feedback and funding recommendation.

-Following on from the above the relevant individuals will provide critical feedback on whether we should fund the project and any areas of concern they may have.
-Your application will be the considered by our internal advisory panel & the PCC on whether to fund.
+Following on from the above, the relevant individuals will provide critical feedback and any areas of concern they may have.
+Your application will then be considered by our internal advisory panel and then by the PCC for his final decision.

-If your application is successful you will receive an email informing you of the decision.
-This email will provide you with an offer letter and more information on what happens next.
+If your application is successful, you will receive an email informing you.
+This will provide you with an offer letter and more information on what happens next.
 The offer letter will include conditions for your grant and any specific requirements.

-If your application has been unsuccessful, you will receive an email from us informing you of the decision.
-This email will give you brief reasons as to why your application was turned down on this occasion.
-You can also contact us if would like further feedback.
+If your application has been unsuccessful, you will receive an email from us informing you why.
+You can contact us if would like further feedback.